 - 4 sprigs of fresh thyme (or 1 teaspoon dried)

-- 2 teaspoons of herbs de Provence
+- 2 teaspoons herbs de Provence

 - ½ cup drained non-pareil capers (the small ones)